hazae41/mc-actions-bukkit/README.md

 - Copy some tellraw JSON code from https://minecraftjson.com/
 - Place a sign with "[Action]" at the top
-- Paste your JSON code in the chat
+- Paste your JSON code in the chat, for example `{"text":"Hello world!"}`
 - Right click the sign to see the result